dat-ecosystem/blog/posts/2023-03-05-stay-connected.md

   - Interviews
   - Mad Science
 excerpt: |
-  The Dat-ecosystem has received a grant from the Code for Science and Society and is renewing its commitment to creating a new kind of internet.
-We plan to publish interviews with project founders to share our recent progress and are inviting Mad Scientists to come experiment with building more resilient and sustainable systems.
+  The Dat-ecosystem has received a grant from the Code for Science and Society and is renewing its commitment to the Dat vision.
+We plan to publish interviews with project founders to share our recent progress so stay tuned.
 author:
   - ninabreznik
   - serapath